jyu2100/regex_seq_search/README.md

 ## Notes
 - At first, I tried reading the file line by line, thinking that would keep memory usage low since the whole file wouldn’t be loaded at once.
 But when I tested with a large XML file, I noticed memory usage was still pretty high.
 During debugging, I found that the value of the TSeq_sequence element was stored on a single line rather than being split across multiple lines.
 To address this, I switched to reading the file in fixed-size chunks using file.read(chunk_size), which lowered memory usage and improved processing speed.
+- It is assumed that both the input pattern and the data being searched are in uppercase.
+If they aren’t, then the search needs to be case‑insensitive.
 -

 ---